ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow.md

 The main work in recent months has been incrementally moving phase-specific stuff into extension points.
 This is trackeded in #16830.

-The larger picture has stayed, fairly constant, looking like:
+The larger picture, however, has stayed fairly constant, looking like:

 ```haskel
 module GHC.Hs.Extension